-Entry information

-Students who have studied this subject in Years 11 and 12 have prior knowledge and skills that help underpin course content at this level.
+Entry information: Students who have studied this subject in Years 11 and 12 have prior knowledge and skills that help underpin course content at this level.
 Students will be working towards a specified programme discussed with the teacher.
 University Entrance requires 14 Credits using Achievement Standards.
-Students will complete a minimum of 10 Internal Standards prior to commencing the practical aspect of this subject.